anusha-murali/anusha-murali.github.io/np.md

 Informally, vertex cover of a graph is a set of vertices that includes at least one endpoint of every edge of the graph.

+We can think of a vertex cover as polices who have an eye on any passage (edges).
+By this, they can have an eye on any node except the isolated ones because nodes are not their concerns.
+They must cover all passages.

 Following are two vertex cover examples:

 <p align="center">